systematic-magic/aop/editorials.rst

 9.2.
 Check that callout number for each of the references is present in the text or is covered in the range of numbers.
 I.e. in the range of [1-3] reference 2 is not present in the text, but covered in the range.
 This is acceptable case.

 9.3.
 Check that there are no "orphaned" callouts (i.e. callout numbers for the references which do not exist).
-E.g. if you see callout [50] and there are only 40 references in the article, then callout [50] is "orphaned" and should be removed.
+E.g. if you see callout [8] and there are only 7 references in the article, then callout [8] is "orphaned" and should be removed.

-10. Figures
+10. Figure
 -----------

 There can be just one figure in the Editorial/News paper.
-If you see more than 2 figures, please check with Priduction Team.

 10.1.
 Check that figure image has text and graphics which are clear and large enough to read (i.e. image text is not smaller than article text itself).